RajneeshOps/Hadoop/README.md

-# Hadoop Installation on Ubuntu & MacOS

-## Hadoop Installation on MacOS Step-by-Step Guide
+# Hadoop Installation on MacOS Step-by-Step Guide
 This guide provides a comprehensive, step-by-step process to install and configure Hadoop on macOS.
 Follow the instructions carefully to ensure a smooth installation and setup.

 ### Prerequisites